AWS Fargate FAQs

 AWS Fargate is a serverless, pay-as-you-go compute engine that lets you focus on building applications without managing servers.
-AWS Fargate is compatible with both Amazon Elastic Container Service (Amazon ECS) and Amazon Elastic Kubernetes Service (Amazon EKS).
+AWS Fargate is compatible with both Amazon ECS and Amazon EKS.
 AWS Fargate makes it easy to scale and manage cloud applications by shifting as much management of the underlying infrastructure resources to AWS so development teams can focus on writing code that solve business problems.
 Shifting tasks such as server management, resource allocation, and scaling to AWS does not only improve your operational posture, but also accelerates the process of going from idea to production on the cloud and lowers the total cost of ownership (TCO).
 With multiple CPU architectures and operating systems supported, you can enjoy the serverless benefits of cost, agility and scale across a wide variety of applications.

 Amazon ECS is a highly scalable, high performance container management service and Amazon EKS is a fully managed Kubernetes service.
 Both services can schedule containers onto AWS Fargate to automatically scale, load balance, and optimize container availability through managed scheduling, providing an easier way to build and operate containerized applications.

 Where does my workload run on AWS Fargate?